DevriX/bbp-mentions-email-notifications/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed a class fatal error.

 = 1.0 =
 * Rewrote plugin for better performance, and increased minimum PHP version support.

 = 0.1 =
 * Initial release.

+// if bp there, give notice
+// if bbp not there, give notice